 Assemble the Turron

-Cover the bottom of a pan lined with wax paper with the baked cookie strips placed side by side.
+Line the bottom of a pan with wax paper with the baked cookie strips placed side by side.
 Crumble one cookie strip and use the crumbs to fill in any holes between the strips.

 Make another layer of cookie strips on top of the first layer but put them down crosswise over the first layer.
 Fill in any holes with crumbs.
 Repeat until all the strips are used, stopping with a complete top layer.